Skip to main content

 Background

-Pennsylvania, Minnesota and several other states have asked for a ruling by the national office to establish consistency in the application of this process
+Pennsylvania, Minnesota and several other states have asked for a ruling by the national office to establish consistency in the application of this process.

 Applicable Rules

-(a) At the discretion of the sending state, an offender who has three months or more or an indefinite period of supervision remaining shall be eligible for transfer of supervision to a receiving state under the compact, and the receiving state shall accept transfer, if the offender, pursuant to a valid plan of supervision:
+At the discretion of the sending state, a supervised individual shall be eligible for transfer of supervision to a receiving state under the compact, and the receiving state shall accept transfer, if the supervised individual:

-2) Is a resident of the receiving state; or
+(d) is a resident of the receiving state; or

-3)a) has resident family in the receiving state who have indicated a willingness and ability to assist as specified in the plan of supervision; and b) Can obtain employment in the receiving state or has a visible means of support.
+1. has resident family in the receiving state who have indicated a willingness and ability to assist as specified in the plan of supervision; and

-Analysis & Conclusion
+Analysis

 Accordingly, based on the above analysis and the plain meaning of the above referenced authorized rules of the Compact, if the sending state has taken no action on these warrants and has not specifically determined these warrants or pending charges to be a basis for revocation proceedings, then the transfer application should not be rejected only on this basis.